nsaunders/writing/posts/cascade-perils/index.md

 CSS reset.

-Likewise, I've worked on many projects in the past that involved integrating "modern" features into existing applications, often resulting in clashes between their respective style sheets due to lack of scoping.
+Likewise, I've worked on many projects in the past that involved integrating modern features into existing applications, often resulting in clashes between their respective style sheets due to lack of scoping.
 For example, one time I needed to integrate an app header, built with a component library in React, into a legacy product.
 The links in the app header were styled using a `.nav-link`